Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Monitors keyword-grouped markets (e.g., "Bitcoin") for price divergence
 - Signals opportunities when related markets trade at vastly different probabilities
 - **Best for**: Sophisticated arbitrage across the platform
+- **Example**: Market A: "Bitcoin > $90k in 2024" trades at 60%.
+Market B: "Bitcoin > $100k in 2024" trades at 65%.
+Logical contradiction!
+Bitcoin cannot be >100k but not >90k.
+Bot alerts you to short Market B and long Market A.

 ### 9. Continuous Market Making 📊 [BETA]
 **Band-based order management around market price**